 Dog friendly day out at Bourton-on-the-Water

-Bourton-on-the-Water is a stunning Cotswold village, often named the 'Venice of the Cotswolds'.
+Bourton-on-the-Water is a stunning Cotswold village, often named the 'Venice of the Cotswolds', and is one of the most dog friendly villages in the Cotswolds.
 The pretty village is centred around the River Windrush, which has numerous small bridges crossing the shallow bubbling river.
-The village is very dog friendly, with walks, restaurants and attractions all welcoming dogs.
+Bourton-on-the-Water is the perfect day out, with walks, restaurants and attractions all welcoming dogs.
 We loved visiting The Dragonfly Maze and Cotswold Motoring Museum & Toy Collection with our dog Bella.

 We highly recommend visiting the Cotswold Motoring Museum & Toy Collection, an Aladdin’s Cave of motor memorabilia, old typographic signage and superb cars.
 We spent at least 2 hours exploring the museum as there is so much to look at!
 The staff are very used to dogs and kids, making it a great family option.